 - 1. An on-duty deputy, off-duty deputy, or a deputy working supplemental law enforcement services is required to immediately notify his supervisor or the on-duty supervisor whenever he has: - a.
 Discharged an issued or approved firearm for any reason other than for training purposes or target practice at an established firing range; - b.
 Applied force; - c.
 Taken an action that results in, or is alleged to have resulted in, the physical injury or death of another person or a domestic animal/pet; - d.
 Applied force through the use of lethal or less lethal weapons; - e.
 Applied weaponless control techniques to the extent that it was likely to cause or lead to physical injury, a claim of injury, or an allegation of excessive force (this does not include the use of techniques that have little or no chance of producing injuries when gaining control over, subduing non-compliant or resisting persons when no injury results.
 These techniques include, but are not limited to physical touching, holding, frisking, handcuffing, or other custodial procedures); - f.
 Applied intentional force against property that results in damage to that property; - g.
 Accidental discharge of a CEW; or - h.
-Pointed a firearm or CEW at a person (display only). - i.
-Whenever a firearm or CEW is pointed at a subject (displayed only) and not discharged, the incident will not be labeled a "use of force"; however, it will be documented by choosing the "Display Only" dropdown on the Use of Force Report in the RMS.
+Pointed a firearm, CEW, less lethal weapon, or non-lethal weapon at a person (display only). - i.
+Whenever a firearm, CEW, less lethal weapon, or non-lethal weapon is pointed at a subject (displayed only) and not discharged, the incident will not be labeled a "use of force"; however, it will be documented by choosing the "Display Only" dropdown on the Use of Force Report in the RMS or a Tactical Report sent to the Special Response Team (SRT) Commander.